Meta-Learning Basics

 Thoughts about training and testing

-Your DtrD^{tr} and your DTSD^{TS} doesn’t have to be sampled independently from the master dataset.
+Your and your doesn’t have to be sampled independently from the master dataset.
 You could add a lot of augmentations to the training data, like noisy labels, domain shift, etc. This can help the model generalize to the test set, just like non-meta augmentations can help a model generalize.